papoanaya/monitor_newlisp/README.md

 * bb-wx: Newlisp script that collects data from the National Weather Service for xymon.
 * bb-zebra: Newlisp script to collect data from a trendnet router.
+* bb-lighttp: Newlisp script to collect data from lighttpd using the server-status address.
 * dzen2: Newlisp script to work with dzen2.
 * misc: Miscellaneous scripts used for monitoring systems.